seek-ai/esengine/README.md

 # Default connection

-By default ES engine does not try to implicit create a connection for you, but you can easily achieve this overwriting the **get_es** method and returning a default connection or using any kind of technique as RoundRobin or Mocking for tests
+By default ES engine does not try to implicit create a connection for you, but you can easily achieve this overwriting the **get_es** method and returning a default connection or using any kind of technique as RoundRobin or Mocking for tests Also you can set the **_es** attribute pointing to a function generating the connection client or the client instance as the following example:

 ```python